-If your track or album is only available to stream then we will try to mention it in the round-up.
-We are phasing out coverage of releases which are streaming-only*, following Spotify’s recent comments on the future of music and the general payment model which is clearly damaging to artists and in turn the future of music.
+Can’t speak for other websites, but we certainly disapprove of Spotify, and your already limited chances of coverage are next-to-none if that’s your only release medium – all this thanks to Spotify’s recent comments on the future of music and the general payment model which is clearly damaging to artists and in turn the future of music.
 We’d encourage everyone to put their music on Bandcamp anyway.

 (Bandcamp is probably the quickest and easiest way to sell your music DIY.
 If you have aspirations of joining the machine that is the music business and getting your music online into stores such as Amazon or iTunes and ready for your assault on the charts then a digital provider such as Emubands will do all the hard work for you.
 Others are available, but we know and trust them, they’re local, and their model is slightly different and we believe better than some others).

 And anything sent in will also go onto the is this music? review pile for a one-in-a-million shot of actually getting picked up for review by one of the writers.
 It will also be considered for airplay on the is this music? radio show.
 So no need to send more than once.

 * Oh, it may be that put your music on Apple Music it also becomes available as an iTunes download. so, technically a download.
 But with the current volume of new releases, we will have to prioritise what we feature, and Bandcamp or physical releases will always get priority.
 Sorry (not sorry).